Arman11r/BridgeLabz-Training/README.md

 - Use the **branch selector** on GitHub to switch between `main` and `core-java-practice`.
 - Each topic folder contains:
   - Java source code files
-  - README or comments (where required) explaining the programs
+  - Inline comments explaining logic and flow

 ---